 Report: The Situation of the Displaced Children in Syria with escalating violence on the Latakia Coast

-10th March, 2025
+10 March, 2025

 Syria remains one of the most protracted and complex humanitarian crises in modern history, with children bearing the heaviest burden.
-The ousting of former President Bashar al-Assad in December 2024 and the subsequent transition of power to President Ahmed al-Sharaa has not brought about immediate stability and Syria continues to face new waves of violence and displacement.
+The ousting of former President Bashar al-Assad in December 2024 and the subsequent transition of power to President Ahmed al-Sharaa have not brought about immediate stability, and Syria continues to face new waves of violence and displacement.
 The newly formed government faces immense challenges in restoring order, rebuilding essential services, and addressing the urgent needs of millions of vulnerable civilians—particularly the country’s displaced children.

 The December 2024 Revolution in Latakia